MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 <img src="images/basicinfo.png">

-That's nice, but I want to see what the attacker has done since they've compromised the box.
-I'll check out `/proc/563921/maps`

 I'll fire up wireshark to capture a request and response between the client and server.
 I've just entered the `id` command at the client's prompt.

 <img src="images/request.png" width=750>